ModeShape/quickstart/modeshape-clustering/README.md

 1. Make sure you have started the 2 JBoss Server instances as described above.
 2. Open a command line and navigate to the root directory of this quickstart.
-3. When you are finished testing, type this command to undeploy the archive from the `master` server:
+3. When you are finished testing, type this command to undeploy the archive from the `node1` server:

-        mvn jboss-as:undeploy
+        mvn wildfly:undeploy

-4. When you are finished testing, type this command to undeploy the archive from the `slave` server:
+4. When you are finished testing, type this command to undeploy the archive from the `node2` server:

-        mvn jboss-as:undeploy -Djboss-as.port=10000
+        mvn wildfly:undeploy -Dwildfly.port=9991

 Run the Arquillian Tests
 -------------------------

 This quickstart provides Arquillian tests.
 By default, these tests are configured to be skipped as Arquillian tests require the use of a container.

-1. Make sure you have started the JBoss Server corresponding to `master` as described above.
+1. Make sure you have started the JBoss Server corresponding to `node1` as described above.
 2. Open a command line and navigate to the root directory of this quickstart.
 3. Type the following command to run the test goal with the following profile activated:

-        mvn clean package -Parq-jbossas-remote
+        mvn clean package -Parq-wildfly-remote

 The ModeShape project
 ---------------------